iamamolsarker/yummy_go_backend/API_DOCUMENTATION.md

 - **User Status Values:** pending, approved, rejected, suspended, active
 - **User Role Values:** user, admin, restaurant_owner, rider
 - **Restaurant Status Values:** pending, approved, rejected, suspended, active
+- **Cart Status Values:** active, checkout, ordered, cancelled
 - All endpoints return JSON responses
 - New users are created with default status: "pending"
 - New restaurants are created with default status: "pending"
+- New carts are created with default status: "active"
+- Users can only have one active cart at a time
+- Cart total amount is automatically calculated when items are added/updated
 - Authentication middleware can be added as needed
 - Database: MongoDB with native driver
 - Deployment: Vercel serverless functions